ajlive/php-http-service/README.md

 }
 ```

-The one important difference is that PHP handles errors errors with `try`/`catch`.
-You _can_ pass exception objects around as values but, unlike the Go compiler, PHP won't complain if you fail to handle an exception unless you throw it.
-Ie, a more naive translation makes it easy to shoot ourselves in the foot:
+The one important difference is that PHP handles errors with `try`/`catch`.
+You _can_ pass exception objects around as values but, unlike the Go compiler, PHP won't complain if you fail to handle an exception that's never thrown.
+A more naive translation makes it easy to shoot ourselves in the foot.

 ```php
 function main(): void {